 The first portion of the proposed action would be to gather by helicopter up to 100 percent of the total wild horse population, and remove excess horses down to 200, which is the sample size needed for the on-range behavior study.
-If this gather takes place in the fall of 2018 as proposed, approximately 694 adult horses plus 158 foals could be gathered.
+If this gather takes place in the fall of 2018 as proposed, approximately 694 adult horses plus 158 foals could be gathered with approximately 652 excess animals removed from the range.
 A high percentage of the herd would be gathered in order to select horses to return to the HMA by their location on the HMA prior to the gather, their physical characteristics, age, and sex.
-All horses, along with any burros captured, would be transported to the Oregon Wild Horse Corral Facility in Hines.
-All animals would be freeze marked and aged.
+All horses, along with any burros captured, would be freeze marked and aged.
 Only those horses not selected for the study would be dewormed, vaccinated, and prepped for the adoption program.